 Be Aware › Elk

-In 1971, the Rocky Mountain elk was voted Utah’s state mammal.
-This title was given to the elk in recognition of its recreational, economic and intrinsic value to the people of Utah.
+In 1971, the Rocky Mountain elk was voted Utah’s state mammal, in recognition of its recreational, economic and intrinsic value to the people of Utah.

 Rocky Mountain elk can be found throughout Utah in mountainous habitat.
-During the hot summer months, elk live fairly high in the mountains, usually between 6,000 and 10,000 feet.
-In late fall, most elk migrate down the mountain slopes to areas of lower elevation and less snowfall.
+During the hot summer months, they live fairly high in the mountains, usually between 6,000 and 10,000 feet.
+In late fall, most of them migrate down the mountain slopes to areas of lower elevation and less snowfall.

-During the winter, elk congregate in valley bottoms and forage on south-facing slopes where the sun melts snow more quickly and winds prevent deep snow from accumulating.
-These conditions provide elk access to more food sources.
+During the winter, they congregate in valley bottoms and forage on south-facing slopes where the sun melts snow more quickly and winds prevent deep snow from accumulating.
+These conditions provide access to more food sources.

 Winter habitat for elk is referred to as winter range.
 The availability of winter range is critical to the survival of all big game species.
 Adult bulls (i.e., males) are 700 lbs. — 5 feet at the shoulder.
 Cows (i.e., females) are 500 pounds — 4½ feet at the shoulder.